Who is the Equity in Data Community of Practice?

 While our culture views data as cold and factual, those of us who work in data know that human decision-making is involved in every step of the data process.
 That means our own perspectives, ideas, and biases inevitably influence the process.
 In the areas where we don't recognize these blinders we or our institution has, then we will inadvertently, unintentionally cause more harm than good with our data work.
 We are working together to remove these blinders and identify ways to proactively integrate equitable data practices into our data work.

-We currently meet on the third Tuesday of each month from 11:30am - 1:00pm ET via Zoom.
-We do require a simple registration, which you can find on our Schedule page.
+We meet on the third Tuesday of each month from 11:30am - 1:00pm ET via Zoom.
+We do require a simple registration, which you can find on our Event Calendar.